 1. Essential conditions for student leaders:

-2. Alternative Break Advisory Board is looking for in a trip:
+2. Alternative Break Advisory Board is looking for in a program:

 3. Requirements for Staff/Faculty Advisor.
 Students interview and choose appropriate staff or faculty to accompany their program:

 Experience with Alternative Breaks and service-learning/social justice a plus

 To find out everything you need to know about leading a program, please read the Guide to Leading an Alternative Program.